 Whilst the general statement that more commercialization is needed holds true, there are two important caveats.
 First, in many ways pastoralist livesock markets work quite well.
 Yes, there are problems with imperfect competition because of the preponderance of small markets and the greater bargaining power that buyers have in times of drought, but marketing chains are also quite sophisticated in some regards.
 Anecdotal and some more formal evidence (McPeak et al. 2011) suggest that traders are highly responsive to arbitrage opportunities, for example, and increasingly reliant on mobile phones to seek out trade opportunities.
 So an important principle for interventions on the marketing side is to do no harm: many aspects of the livestock value chain work quite well.

 A second caveat is that commercialization per se is far from a panacea.
-A recent report on commercialization in pastoralist areas by Aklili and Catley (2009) reviewed recent efforts to commercialize pastoralism in the Horn.
+A recent report on commercialization in pastoralist areas by Aklilu and Catley (2009) reviewed recent efforts to commercialize pastoralism in the Horn.
 It noted that increased commercialization tends to benefit those with larger herds (see also Devereux 2006 and McPeak et al. 2011).
 Recent work by Gebru et al. (2009) and by Flintan (2011) is also suggestive of rising inequality for precisely these reasons.
 While rising inequality in the short run may not be of major concern (the better-off always tend to commercialize first), the poor need to be included in commercialization processes sooner rather than later.
-These reports suggest that a more pro-poor approach to the commercialization of pastoralist areas: building up herd sizes above a required threshold, developing road and mobile telephone networks to give poorer pastoralists better access to markets, focusing on small ruminants where these are more important to the poor,expansion of animal health services, and institutionalizing livelihoods-based programming and drought-cycle management.
+These reports suggest that a more pro-poor approach should be taken to the commercialization of pastoralist areas: building up herd sizes above a required threshold, developing road and mobile telephone networks to give poorer pastoralists better access to markets, focusing on small ruminants where these are more important to the poor,expanding animal health services, and institutionalizing livelihoods-based programming and drought-cycle management.

 Pillar 2.
 Technological Intensification